STEVENS: Where were you born?

 had been used up.
 End of story.

-AB: So you got on okay with Jackie then?
+AB: So you got on okay with Jacqueline then?

 CB: Everything was fine as far as I was concerned.
 In fact I had a lot